dotnet/designs/accepted/2024/observable_collection.md

     if happen to already support bulk notifications.
 Would also likely require adding a corresponding interface to WinUI that .NET can project to.
 Will likely take longer to be supported by UI frameworks.
+  - > [!NOTE]
+    > For the same reason event adapters aren't viable just having a new
+    > interface is probably not sufficient.
+Rather, we'd need a different
+    > implementation like `BulkObservableCollection<T>`.
+However, for WinUI
+    > we likely also still need an interface too.

 [issue]: https://github.com/dotnet/runtime/issues/18087